 I’m no chatbot expert and am still in the learning phase of this brave new world of artificial intelligence (AI) and chatbots, but how I understand them is that there are different levels of chatbot intelligence and functionality.

-Scripted bots use a document retrieval system and can converse and answer questions based on keywords, but they don’t understand context and nuances that humans do.
+Scripted bots use a document retrieval system and can converse and answer questions based on keywords, but they don’t understand the context and nuances that humans do.

 I know I’ve challenged Siri on multiple occasions with difficult or trick questions only to get the wrong answer.
 Of course, those questions are intentionally challenging just to see what funny thing Siri comes back with.